Nikkei dips as stronger yen prompts exporter sell-off

 Hirano said while foreign investors had been net buyers of Tokyo stocks this year, many foreign funds and hedge funds were still not in the market in force.

-Deutsche Bank said in a note this week that it estimated foreign investors' remaining buying capacity was 1.2 trillion yen ($14.58 billion), assuming they would buy back net sales made since last July, although the Nikkei's momentum slowed after breaking the 10,000-mark on March 14.
+Deutsche Bank said in a note this week that it estimated foreign investors' remaining buying capacity was 1.2 trillion yen, assuming they would buy back net sales made since last July, although the Nikkei's momentum slowed after breaking the 10,000-mark on March 14.

 Trading volume on the Topix was at 41 percent of its average 90-day full day volume.